“Baking is only fun when you lick the spoon.”

 Bake, covered in foil, until the apples are tender, about 45 minutes.
 Remove the foil and bake for an additional 10 to 15 minutes to brown.

-Serve by itself or topped with homemade vanilla ice cream.
+Serve warm by itself or topped with homemade vanilla ice cream.